 Sanctions Related to Drugs and Alcohol

-Persons cited for violations of these rules and regulations may respond either by filing a written appeal with the Director of Security/Safety or by paying a fine within fifteen days of receipt of the citation.
-All fines are payable to Umpqua Community College.
-Fines can be paid by mail or in person at the Cashier’s Office located in the Campus Center Building.
-Fines that are mailed must be received within fifteen days of receipt of the citation.
+- All fines are payable to Umpqua Community College.
+Fines can be paid by mail or in person at the Cashier’s Office.
+Fines that are mailed must be received within fifteen (15) calendar days of violation.

 Oregon State Regulations (ORS)